ChibiOS/ChibiOS/readme.txt

   (backported to 2.2.4).
 - FIX: Fixed timeout problem in the lwIP interface layer (bug 3302420) (backported to 2.2.4).
+- NEW: Added TIM8 support to the STM32 GPT, ICU and PWM drivers.
+- NEW: Updated the STM32 header file to the latest version 3.5.0 and fixed it in order to correct several bugs related to the XL family.
 - NEW: Added a chprintf() function to ./os/various, it can print on any BaseChannel.
 - NEW: Improved the mini shell, enhanced info command, optimizations and